Hey folks, it’s Jay. I’m back with another bangin recipe. Today we’re making frozen mixed vegetables—my favorite vegetable side dish.

 Description

-Delicious, flavorful, mixed vegetables.
-The perfect vegetable side dish.
+Perfectly seasoned, buttery mixed vegetables.
+The ultimate vegetable side dish.

 Ingredients